best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Deque (a company that helps businesses make their websites and mobile applications accessible) has published [research into how different screen reader software deals with symbols](https://www.deque.com/blog/dont-screen-readers-read-whats-screen-part-1-punctuation-typographic-symbols/) when using their default settings.
 They list 17 characters considered 'safe' to use.
 These include £, %, & and /.
 But, as mentioned, some users may have changed their settings from the default so in general it is best to use words instead of symbols wherever possible.

 It is OK to use dashes and slashes in classifications and geography codes as these are needed for consistency.

+We are aware that this advice goes against our previously published guidance["Using symbols in tables"](https://gss.civilservice.gov.uk/policy-store/symbols-in-tables-definitions-and-help/).
+We are looking to update this guidance very soon.

 ### Classifications and geography codes
 You may need to use classifications or [geography codes](https://www.ons.gov.uk/methodology/geography/geographicalproducts/namescodesandlookups/namesandcodeslistings/namesandcodesforadministrativegeography) in your tables.